Find Trade Colleges

 The states with the most job growth for Paper Goods Machine Operator are Nevada, Idaho, and Texas.
 Watch out if you plan on working in Massachusetts, Kansas, or Colorado.
 These states have the worst job growth for this type of profession.

-Salary for a Paper Goods Machine Operator
+How Much Does a Paper Goods Machine Operator Make?

-The salary for Paper Goods Machine Setters, Operators, and Tenders ranges between about $23,820 and $60,790 a year.
+The average yearly salary of a Paper Goods Machine Operator ranges between $23,820 and $60,790.

 undefined